NatashaMundada/NatashaMundada/README.md

 # Portfolio

 **Hello There!
-I'm Natasha, a passionate programmer and a problem solver.**
+I'm Natasha, a passionate programmer, and a problem solver.**

-I'm pursuing master's in computer science at Northeastern University.
-I have 2+ years of industry experience of developing and deploying softwares.
+I'm a computer science grad student at Northeastern University.
+I have 2+ years of industry experience in developing and deploying software.

-I'm passionate about low-level programming, compiler design, CPUs and operating system concepts.
+I'm passionate about low-level programming, compiler design, CPUs, and operating system concepts.
 I believe embedded systems like CPUs, OS, etc. will get smarter with the increasing demand and high computational requirements of Artificial Intelligence, Machine Learning.
-And I would love to contribute to making a significant difference and taking machine-level programming to the next level. 🤓
+And I would love to make a significant difference and take machine-level programming to the next level. 🤓

 I write blogs on Medium about things I'm learning to help me understand the concepts better and share the knowledge.

 "If you want to master something, teach it" - Richard Feynman.